Benalayanaim/-Python-challenging-programming-exercises/README.md

 # question 64
 Please write a program using generator to print the numbers which can be divisible by 5 and 7 between 0 and n in comma separated form while n is input by console.

+# question 65
+You are given an integer array height of length n.
+There are n vertical lines drawn such that the two endpoints of the ith line are (i, 0) and (i, height[i]).

+Find two lines that together with the x-axis form a container, such that the container contains the most water.

+Return the maximum amount of water a container can store.

+# question 64
+Given an integer array nums, rotate the array to the right by k steps, where k is non-negative.